USS Preble (1839)

 USS Preble was a United States Navy sloop-of-war with 16 guns, built by the Portsmouth Navy Yard, Kittery, Maine, launched June 13, 1839 and commissioned in 1840.
 She was named after Commodore Edward Preble (1761–1807).

 Early Service

 Preble first sailed for Labrador, and then went to cruise in the Mediterranean Sea in 1843.
 She was attached to the African Squadron in 1845.
 In 1846, Preble sailed for New York and joined the Pacific Squadron on the West Coast of the United States, where she participated in the Mexican–American War.

 Sail to East Asia

 In 1848, Captain James Glynn took her first to Hong Kong and then to Nagasaki, Japan, where she picked up some fourteen American and Hawaiian seamen who had become castaways in that "closed country".

-In November 1850, she returned to the east coast of the United States, where she became a practice ship for midshipmen until 1857, when she was placed in ordinary service.
+On 1 November 1850, she set sail for the east coast of the United States, where she became a practice ship for midshipmen until 1857, when she was placed in ordinary service.